ivan0dyatlyukkk/book-store/README.md

 <h1 align="center">
-    The Online Bookstore API
+    The BookWorm API
 </h1>

 ## Overview
-The Online Bookstore API 📚 provides simple APIs for managing an online bookstore.
+The BookWorm API 📚 provides simple APIs for managing an online bookstore.

 ## Table of contents